 The portfolio will be diversified both by asset class (e.g., equities and bonds) and within asset classes (e.g., within equities by sector, industry, quality and style).
 The portfolio will also have diversification in the number and type of investment managers by and within asset class as appropriate with the policy intention of having no single active manager exceed 10% of the portfolio at most recent market value.
 The Investment Committee may make an exception to this constraint (not to exceed 15%) as long as the decision is discussed, the rationale is documented and the position is reviewed regularly by the Investment Committee.
 The portfolio will be rebalanced on a quarterly basis or when the asset allocation deviates materially from policy targets.
 Timing delays in rebalancing the portfolio may result due to specific redemption requirements for certain investment managers.
-One active manager exceeded 10% of the portfolio and was granted an exception by the Investment Committee as of June 30, 2023 and 2022, respectively.
+One active manager exceeded 10% of the portfolio and was granted an exception by the Investment Committee as of June 30, 2024 and 2023, respectively.

-As of June 30, 2023, and 2022, the Foundation was in compliance with the policy addressing concentration of credit risk.
+As of June 30, 2024, and 2023, the Foundation was in compliance with the policy addressing concentration of credit risk.
 The following table shows investments that represent greater than 5% of the Foundation's long-term investment portfolio as of June 30th:

-Investments Held by Individual Managers 2023 Percent Domestic institutional pooled fixed income \$ 84,617,120 8.57% Domestic institutional pooled equity 66,190,984 6.70% Domestic institutional pooled equity 120,299,176 12.18% Totals \$ 271,107,280 Investments Held by Individual Managers 2022 Percent Domestic institutional pooled fixed income \$ 2022 61,677,498 Percent 7.83% \$ Domestic institutional pooled fixed income \$ 61,677,498 7.83% Domestic institutional pooled fixed income Domestic institutional pooled equity \$ 61,677,498 40,067,195 7.83% 5.09%
+Investments Held by Individual Managers 2024 Percent Domestic institutional pooled fixed income \$ 87,945,851 8.01% Domestic institutional pooled equity 101,670,966 9.26% Domestic institutional pooled equity 152,606,633 13.90% Totals \$ 342,223,450 Investments Held by Individual Managers 2023 Percent Investments Held by Individual Managers Domestic institutional pooled fixed income \$ 2023 84,617,120 Percent 8.57% \$ Domestic institutional pooled fixed income \$ 84,617,120 8.57%